Your creative future starts here:

 A graphic design portfolio is the visual representation of all you have accomplished so far and symbolises what you hope to achieve in the future.

 Competition is fierce – you need to stand out.
 To push your portfolio to the front, it helps to know what to include and what to leave out.
-Graphic designer and communications professional and Graphics Folio tutor, Rachel Kirk, gave us some insights into how to build a solid graphic design portfolio.
+Graphic designer and communications professional and UAL Short Courses tutor, Rachel Kirk, gave us some insights into how to build a solid graphic design portfolio.

 Curate your best work